 So what steps do businesses need to take to get marketing enablement right?
 I think there are four priorities:

-4) Better collaboration: introducing new ways-of-working to drive better collaboration between teams across the business, and drive more value from martech investment
+Introducing new ways-of-working to drive better collaboration between teams across the business, and drive more value from martech investment.

 While most have a way to go, some businesses are already doing a brilliant job with marketing enablement.
 Airbnb is one of those leading the way.
 With a commitment to informing every decision with data, they recognised it wasn’t possible to have a data scientist in every room.
 So they launched Data University.
 It offers data education to every employee, democratising data science across their whole business.

 Following the leadership of the likes of Airbnb, marketing enablement should be near the top of the CMOs priorities list as we move towards 2019.
 It makes sense for your marketing teams who will grow their skill-sets and improve performance.
 It makes sense for your customers who will reap the rewards of smarter, more relevant communication.
 And it makes sense for your business as your martech strategies start returning a greater ROI.